bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 # Making the Fork

-+ Thus begins: the hard work of a four step process:
++ Thus begins: the hard work of a five step process:
+      + 0: Conservancy's Evaluation Committee must decide to take project.
-      + Find the last known version of the codebase without the new (invalid) text added.
+      + 1: Find the last known version of the codebase without the new (invalid) text added.
-      + Extract useful patches of only Python code and HTML files from post-license-change versions.
+      + 2: Extract useful patches of only Python code and HTML files from post-license-change versions.
-      + Rebrand to a new name.
+      + 3: Rebrand to a new name.
-      + Ensure &ldquo;beyond reproach&rdquo; compliance.
+      + 4: Ensure &ldquo;beyond reproach&rdquo; compliance.

 + Who did it?
       + Primarily the work of me (paid by Conservancy) and one volunteer, Mads Kiilerich.
       + Many other volunteers assisted, such as Sean Farley and Andrew Shadura.

+# Step 0: Evaluation Committee Decision

++ If we weren't going to actively do Mercurial-centered enforcement.
+      + The project quickly was out of scope for Conservancy.

++ Conservancy's Evaluation Committee needed to evaluate Kallithea for membership.

++ Membership was offered, but with conditions:
+      + Which basically insisted on the specific steps we too to make the fork.

-# Step 0: Last Known GPLv3'd version
+# Step 1: Last Known GPLv3'd version

 + First step was easier than it looked.